 The navigation bar is the map to your entire website, and users expect to see certain features in it to help them as they journey through your site.
+So if you have a website for an llc california, it needs a navigation bar.

 There are approximately 1.7 billion websites on the internet, although the number moves up and down by the second.
 With that many sites, there are a few standard practices people have come to expect and a lot of input on what makes for good user experience (UX) with a navbar.